 With this route, many long and inconvenient layovers disappear, making travel faster and easier.

-But airlines don’t keep flights that aren’t used.
+But airlines don’t keep flights that aren’t well utilized.
 If this route doesn’t perform, it could be cut—and that would make it harder to secure more nonstop options in the future.

 Keeping and expanding flights at XNA depends on demand.
 If we want more nonstop routes—especially to the West Coast—we have to use this one.